 Coughing provides protection to your body by clearing your lungs and breathing tubes from things that cause irritation.
 This includes secretions, mucous, foreign particles.

 Coughing is necessary if you are suffering from a chest infection or if some food or drink has gone down the wrong way when swallowing.

-Individuals who experience chronic cough are most often coughing even if their is no substance that needs to be cleared from the airway.
+Individuals who experience chronic cough, cough even when there’s no substance that needs clearing.
 We call this an unproductive cough.